elenacramer/HR_Analysis/README.md

 ## Further Thoughts
 Further thoughts on how to improve the accuracy score:
+- Preprocessing:
   - Use a different encoder for the categorical features
+  - Impute most frequent value for all the missing values instead of adding the label "unknown"
-- Apply a neural network to fit the data e.g. Autoencoder.
+- Apply a neural network to fit the data e.g. Autoencoder